-The Ethics Commission’s Records Management Policy is adopted pursuant to Chapter 8 of the San Francisco Administrative Code, which requires each department head to maintain records and create a records retention and destruction schedule.
+The Ethics Commission’s Records Management Policy is adopted pursuant to Chapter 8 of the San Francisco Administrative Code, which requires each department head to maintain records and create a public records retention and destruction schedule.
 This policy supersedes all previous record retention policies issued by the Commission, including the Commission’s most recent policy of November 3, 2003.

 A. Retention Policy

 Documents and other materials that do not constitute “records” under Section 8.1 may be destroyed when no longer needed, unless otherwise specified.
-The Ethics Commission will retain records for the period of their immediate or current use, unless longer retention is required for historical reference, contractual or legal requirements, or for other purposes as set forth below.
+The Ethics Commission will retain public records for the period of their immediate or current use, unless longer retention is required for historical reference, contractual or legal requirements, or for other purposes as set forth below.
 Pursuant to section 8.4 of San Francisco Record Retention and Destruction Ordinance, the Commission’s records shall be classified and preserved as follows:

 Category 1: Permanent Retention.
 Records that are permanent or essential shall be retained and preserved indefinitely.

 - Permanent records.
 Permanent records are records required by law to be permanently retained and which are ineligible for destruction unless they are microfilmed or placed on an optical imaging system, and special measures are followed.
 S.F.
 Admin.
 Code Section 8.4.
 For the purposes of this Records Management Policy, “optical imaging system” includes any portable digital storage format that fairly and accurately depicts the original record and maintains the integrity of the original record.
 Once these measures are followed, the original paper records may be destroyed.
 Duplicate copies of permanent records may be destroyed whenever they are no longer necessary for the efficient operation of the Commission.
 Examples of permanent records are campaign statements of certain local officeholders, which must be maintained indefinitely.
+Cal.
 Gov’t Code Section 81009(b).

 - Essential records.
 Essential records are records necessary for the continuity of the Commission and the protection of the rights and interests of individuals.
 S.F.
 Admin.
 Code Section 8.9.
 Examples of essential records include advice letters and opinions, policy memoranda, and interpretive materials such as manuals produced by the Ethics Commission.

 Category 3: Definite Retention Period Specified by the Office of the Controller.
 The Office of the Controller has promulgated record retention guidelines for specific types of documents.
-Examples of records required to be maintained for a period of five years are invoices and purchase orders.
-A copy of the Controller’s Guidelines is attached.
+Examples of records required to be maintained for a period of five years are invoices and purchase orders

 Category 4: Two-Year Retention Before Destruction.
 Original records (not duplicate copies) reflecting significant or recurring issues and correspondence, including electronic communication, involving the transaction of public business should be retained for a minimum of two years.

 Records and other documents or materials that are not expressly addressed by the attached schedule may be destroyed at any time provided that they have been retained for the periods prescribed for substantially similar records.